 In this episode, Katie and Chris take a stroll down memory lane to look at old reports the company did in 2018.
 What lessons have we learned that apply to marketing, analytics, and communicating results today?
-Learn about lessons for professional development and how personal branding can apply to your marketing.
+Learn about after action reviews, lessons for professional development, and how personal branding can apply to your marketing.
 Tune in to find out!

 Subscribe To This Show!